The Capacity of Associated Subsequence Retrieval: Problem Statement

 \subsection{Notation}

-In this paper, random variables are represented by capital letters, such as $X$, and their realizations are represented by lower case letters, such as $x$.
+In this paper, random variables are denoted by capital letters, such as $X$, and their realizations are denoted by lower case letters, such as $x$.
 But as an exception, we use the capital letters $N$, $G$ and $L$ to denote the problem's parameters, which are non-random.
-For a (discrete) random variable $X$, $p_X$ denotes its probability mass function (pmf).
-Random pmfs are also denoted by capital letters, like $P_X$.
-We denote the sequences by bold letters, like $\bold{x}$, and the capital bold letters represent random sequences, like $\bold{X}$.
+For a (discrete) random variable $X$, $p_X$ denotes its probability mass function.
+Random probability mass functions are also denoted by capital letters, like $P_X$.
+The sequences are denoted by bold letters, like $\bold{x}$, and the random sequences are denoted by capital bold letters, like $\bold{X}$.
 For any positive integer $G$, let $[G]:=\{1,2,\ldots,G\}$.
-The $\ell_p$ norm of a vector $\bold{w} \in \mathbb{R}^n$ for each $p \ge 1$ is defined as
+The $\ell_p$ norm of a vector $\bold{w} \in \mathbb{R}^n$ for $p \ge 1$ is defined as